GUIDE 2024

 2. Authentication Methods

-Bitly and Youtube are two excellent examples that illustrate how to generate and obtain API keys for authentication.
+Bitly and YouTube are two excellent examples that illustrate how to generate and obtain API keys for authentication.

 3. Rate Limits

-4. Error Messages
+Error Messages in API Documentation

 5. Resources